 1. Wood Cladding Is Easy to Paint

 Wood is the ultimate chameleon, being easy to paint or stain to suit your home’s character or your aesthetic preferences.
-If you buy pre-painted of factory painted cladding some our ranges have 10 year or 15 year warranty, as these are painted in a factory controlled environment in the Whitewood Spruce from the Timber Focus, Protac, Woodmood, Puidukoda Ranges.
+If you buy pre-painted of factory painted cladding some our ranges have 10 years or 15-year warranty, as these are painted in a factory-controlled environment in the Whitewood Spruce from the Timber Focus, Protac, Woodmood, Puidukoda Ranges.

 2. Wood Cladding Is Eco-Friendly

 When it comes to cladding, wood is one of the most eco-conscious materials available.

 Wood is environmentally friendly because it is: